practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 [![](http://imgs.xkcd.com/comics/lisp_cycles.png)](http://xkcd.com/297/)

-That said, I'm sure that more than a few people would be happy to tell you that many of the pragmatic compromises that Clojure have made are blasphemic in some way.
+That said, I'm sure that more than a few people would be happy to tell you that many of the pragmatic compromises that Clojure has made are blasphemic in some way.
 Truth be told, I don't know nearly enough about functional languages to weigh in on any of those claims.